HomeEmotional health and wellbeing support - coronavirusSchools and Colleges

 We encourage you to use the guides below to support the emotional health and wellbeing of children who are returning, or who are due to return to primary and secondary schools in Calderdale.
 These documents were developed by a group of education and EHWB professionals.
 Calderdale Virtual School’s “Security during insecurity” PowerPoint presentation can also be found below.

 Open Minds (CAMHS) wants to reassure children, young people, families, partners and staff, that we are continuing to offer as much support and services as we can during this difficult time.
-An update on the temporary arrangements in place for Open Minds is now live on the Calderdale CCG web site.
-Any changes to the services will be shared on this web page.

 An extensive multi-agency and multi-profession task & finish group (including young people from Stairways, parents/carers and education settings) from across Yorkshire & the Humber recognised the need to proactively combine their efforts and consider what the mental health needs of children and young people may be as a result of COVID-19 and how to respond to these needs.
 Education settings are the key audience for this framework

 We know this is a worrying time for everyone.
 Helping children and young people cope with the information and changes to do with Coronavirus can be a huge challenge.
 From school closures and social distancing to increased awareness of infection and hygiene.
 There is a lot for children and families to process!
 This guide brings together trustworthy information and resources to support you and your family during these difficult times.

 Young carers are a particularly vulnerable group during lockdown and many are disadvantaged by home learning due to family illness/disability and additional pressures at home.
 Some young people may also become carers as a result of the Covid-19 lockdown.
 Education staff can make a really big difference though.
 This document explains some simple ways you can help.